rashikshadman/Ensemble-CAM/README.md

 Presentation attacks are a prevalent security concern today.
-Imposters attempt to gain access to restricted resources using fake biometric data such as face, fngerprint, or iris images.
+Imposters attempt to gain access to restricted resources using fake biometric data such as face, fingerprint, or iris images.
 Various presentation attack detection (PAD) systems have been designed leveraging deep learning (DL) models.
 But in most cases, DL models function as black boxes - their decisions are